African Cats: Plot

 Soon the wildebeest return, and the lionesses begin to hunt for their new cubs – Kali's offspring, having made peace with him and his sons.
 Mara successfully hunts and feasts.
 Soon after, she proves herself to the pride, and is at last welcomed back – Layla's sacrifice for raising her cub was not in vain.
 Meanwhile, Sita's cubs are now young adults, and they're thriving.
 They hone their hunting skills, they practice on a serval and a jackal, and even get to cross the river.
 Afterwards, they encounter hyenas then Kali's pride, and learn to stand up to hyenas like a true brave cheetah does, and to avoid and outrun lions instead of hunting them.
 Finally, they successfully hunt an antelope for food.
 Sita, seeing that her cubs are now ready to forge their own path, leaves them and returns to the solitary life of a cheetah.
 The narrator shows that Mara and Sita's cubs are the finest examples of a mother's love.

-During the credits, it is shown that Sita's cubs went their separate ways & she has become one of the most successful cheetah mothers to roam the plains, Mara has been accepted by her pride and is now ready for motherhood herself, Kali still reigns supreme on both sides of the river, and the filmmakers are still looking for Fang.
+During the credits, it is shown that Sita's cubs went their separate ways & she has become one of the most successful cheetah mothers to roam the plains.
+Mara has been accepted by her pride and is now ready for motherhood herself, Kali still reigns supreme on both sides of the river, and the filmmakers are still looking for Fang.

-Marketing

-A trailer for the film has appeared in several movies.